 Sequins™ Metagenomics Bioinformatics Resources

-These tutorials describe the analyses of the Sequins Metagenomics Core Control Set in two ways: (1) for Known targets and (2) for Unknown targets.
+These tutorials describe the analyses of the Sequins Metagenomics Core Control Set in two ways: (1) for Known Targets and (2) for Unknown Targets.

 Reference-Based Quantification of Known Targets